 I'm an Honors student at Columbia

-1. What are the requirements for graduating from the Honors Program?
+1. What are the requirements for receiving the Honors Program Graduate distinction?

 2. How do I declare honors?

 If you were accepted into the Honors Program as a freshman and the "Honors" section appears on your Advising Guide in OASIS, you don't need to.
 Other students should simply visit our declare honors page and fill out the required information.
 Only current students with a GPA of at least 3.50 are eligible to declare honors.

 3. How do I check my progress in fulfilling the requirements of the Honors Program?

 If you’ve declared for the Honors Program, your Advising Guide in OASIS will automatically track your Honors credits as you take them.